-Dubai real estate investors alerted that price correction forecasts could be misleading
+Dubai Real Estate Investors Alerted That Price Correction Forecasts Could Be Misleading

 Mortgage costs and liquidity: End-user demand depends on affordability.
 Higher mortgage rates or tighter lending rules quickly reduce buying power.
 Tracking average mortgage rates, loan approvals, and loan-to-value ratios shows how much real liquidity is behind transactions.

-Said Al Msaddi: “Dubai real estate, like any market, moves in cycles, but investors can avoid being caught off guard by monitoring all the key signals to spot shifts before they make the news”
+“Dubai real estate, like any market, moves in cycles, but investors can avoid being caught off guard by monitoring all the key signals to spot shifts before they make the news,” Al Msaddi said.

 Legal Disclaimer: